prottayislive/miniJavaProjects/README.md

 - Find Area of a Circle
 - Find Area of a Triangle
 - Display the Fibonacci Series
-- Print all factors of any number (intger)
+- Print all factors of any number (integer)